-referees need to be current Chartered Members or Fellows of Engineering New Zealand (CMEngNZ or FEngNZ), Chartered Professional Engineers (CPEng), or equivalent.
+Enter the details of your referees so we can get in touch with them to provide their recommendation.
+Your referees need to be current Chartered Members or Fellows of Engineering New Zealand (CMEngNZ or FEngNZ), Chartered Professional Engineers (CPEng), or equivalent.
 2 complete references will be required before you can submit an application.
-Name Reference Actions Name Relationship Email Phone Engineering status Reference progress Actions
+Name Relationship Email Phone Engineering status Reference progress Actions You haven't added any referee records.